Book 8

 A) Answer these questions:

-3. How did the man drink his first drink?
+3. What did the man ask the barman the first time?

-4. Why did the barman have time to ask the man a question when
+7. Why did the barman finally ask about the trouble?

 B) Which words in the story mean the opposite of: